nushell/nushell/docs/commands/math.md

 Mathematical functions that generally only operate on a list of numbers (integers, decimals, bytes) and tables.
 Currently the following functions are implemented:

+* `math abs`: Returns absolute values of a list of numbers
 * `math avg`: Finds the average of a list of numbers or tables
 * `math ceil`: Applies the ceil function to a list of numbers
 * [`math eval`](math-eval.md): Evaluates a list of math expressions into numbers